Courseiva

 Why this answer

-Lead time (C) includes waiting time.
-Cumulative flow diagram (D) shows WIP and cycle time but does not directly predict completion as effectively as cycle time.
+Cumulative flow diagram (B) visualizes WIP and cycle time but does not directly predict completion as effectively as cycle time itself.
+Lead time (D) includes waiting time before work starts, making it less precise for predicting completion once work is in progress.

 Multi-Selectmedium